leo-lem/Smokes/README.md

 ## 🛠 Setup

-1. Clone the repo
+1. Clone the repo.
-2. Open in Xcode and build
+2. Open Smokes.xcodeproj in Xcode.
+3. Build and run on iOS 18+.

 ---